Oppositional Defiant Disorder: Symptoms and Treatment

 Angry mood

-They manifest an angry and annoying mood, suddenly losing their temper, and becoming easily annoyed.
+Children with ODD manifest an angry and annoying mood, suddenly losing their temper, and becoming easily annoyed.

 Defiant Behavior

-They regularly engage in argumentative behavior, refuse to follow rules, annoy others, and blame others for their mistakes.
+Children with ODD regularly engage in argumentative behavior, refuse to follow rules, annoy others, and blame others for their mistakes.

 Vindictiveness

 ODD (Oppositional Defiant Disorder) has profound impacts and can lead to problems in various settings, such as in school, at home, and in social situations.
-It can enhance the risk of developing other mental health issues, such as conduct disorder, depression, and anxiety later in life.
+It can increase the risk of developing other mental health issues, such as conduct disorder, depression, and anxiety later in life.

 Risk Factors of Oppositional Defiant Disorder